The University of Toledo

 The application process for the Virtual Educator Certificate Program is entirely completed online.
 The following are minimum application requirements for admission consideration to the Certificate Program in Educational Technology.
 The University of Toledo application requirements and other relevant information are available at the Graduate Studies website and should be able to answer all of your application-related questions.
 Using the links to the College of Graduate Studies, an applicant can apply to the program by completing paper forms or by submitting an application online.
 Follow the links below to learn more about admissions and how to begin the application process:

 Candidates admitted to the program must have the following:

 If you have any difficulty selecting the appropriate application or finding information related to financial support for international students, please contact the College of Graduate Studies at 419.530.4723 or email firstname.lastname@example.org

 The program is intended for students interested in working as instructional designers/developers or media specialist in school districts, colleges, and universities.
 The program also helps graduates for work in industry as instructional designers, online course developers, and consultant’s in-academic/non-academic environments.

 The Master’s (M.Ed.) program in educational Technology consists of a minimum of ten (10) courses, thirty (30) credit hours.
 Students must take twelve (12) hours core college required courses.
 They also must take 18 credit hours in (their specific program area) Educational Technology.
 The entire degree program is offered online via the Internet (Web).
 The breakdown of these courses is provided below.

-College Core Requirements (12 Hours): Students must complete one course from each of the following three areas:
+College Core Requirements (12 Hours): Students must complete one course from each of the following four areas:

 a.
 Educational Psychology (Select one course with advisor as available online)